Clockert/jimmy/README.md

 ---

-_Built with ❤️ for the mountains of Tromsø_
+_Built with ❤️ for the mountains of Tromsø by Charlotte Lockert_